bparanj/crystal/electronics/components/resistor-qna.md

 - Light Dimmers: Controls brightness by adjusting the voltage to a light source.
 - Tuning and Calibration: Used in circuits requiring fine adjustment of voltage for calibration, such as in sensors and instrumentation.

-In summary, a potentiometer is a versatile component mainly used for adjusting voltage rather than current, making it ideal for control and tuning applications.
+A potentiometer is a versatile component mainly used for adjusting voltage rather than current, making it ideal for control and tuning applications.

 A rheostat and a potentiometer are both variable resistors, but they differ in design and primary function: